cabinetofcuriosity/google_earth_fires/README.md

 # Data

 The `data` folder contains `SoCal_fires.csv`, which is a .CSV of California wildfire data from September 1st, 2017 to September 1st, 2018.
+The file `ca1718.csv` is a file containing data from California's 2017-2018 fire season (October-April).
 This data is derived from NASA's Fire Information for Resource Management Systems (FIRMS).
 Information about the columns can be found [here](https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms/c6-mcd14dl).

 # Code